-(number of good configurations divided by the total number of configurations).
+A package dataset consists of several build configurations, of which only a subset successfully built.
+The goal of configuration selection is to identify high-fidelity builds using fewer samples.
+Figure 3 shows the \mathcal{P} for different packages at different sample sizes.
+The x-axis lists the packages sorted based on their build success rate (number of good configurations divided by the total number of configurations).
 The figure shows that both Reliabuild models (Bayesian and Wisdom of the crowd) have a significantly higher fraction of high-fidelity build configurations compared to Random Selection.
-As mentioned in section 4.1, we bootstrap our search with an initial set of 20 samples chosen uniformly at random, which is why all the algorithms have a similar performance for the sample size of 20.
-Figure 5 shows the \mathcal{R} for different packages at different sample sizes.
+As mentioned in section 3.1, we bootstrap our search with an initial set of 20 samples chosen uniformly at random, which is why all the algorithms have a similar performance for the sample size of 20.
+Figure 4 shows the $\mathcal R$ for different packages at different sample sizes.
 The \mathcal{R} metric for Bayesian and Wisdom of the crowd is much higher than Random Selection indicating that these approaches identify several, if not all, high-fidelity build configurations with far fewer samples.
-Note that packages with a low built success rate have only a few good configurations, hence low precision values.
-For packages with a higher build success rate, $\mathcal P$ would be close to 1, however \mathcal{R} of 1 can only be attained when at least that many samples are selected.
+Note that for packages with a higher build success rate, \mathcal{P} would be close to 1, however \mathcal{R} of 1 can only be attained when at least that many samples are selected.
 For some packages, our approach achieves an \mathcal{R} of 1 with just 60 or 100 samples, indicating that Reliabuild selected all the high-fidelity builds.